 I'm optimistic.

-We represent the Colorado uh Republican Party, so we're a party in the case, although it was Donald Trump's lawyer that did the oral argument.
+We represent the Colorado Republican Party, so we're a party in the case, although it was Donald Trump's lawyer that did the oral argument.

 And so I think we win on that.

-Uh but that but the the I want to stop you there because what you're saying is very profound here.
+But I want to stop you there because what you're saying is very profound here.

-So in the brief that I filed uh on behalf of the Colorado GOP with the Supreme Court, here's what I said.
+So in the brief that I filed on behalf of the Colorado GOP with the Supreme Court, here's what I said.

 Then we went into it is not self-executing, and the states have no authority to bring these kind of cases.

-Then we raised the First Amendment issue, and also it only applies to holding office, not running for office.
+And we raised the First Amendment issue, and also it only applies to holding office, not running for office.

-One of the other big issues came up and it was the issue of insurrection.
+One of the other big issues came up, and it was the issue of insurrection.

 I wanted to get your take on some of the exchanges regarding that.

-Uh and and how does a court get to determine that you know what what are the standards that they're going to use for that?
+What are the standards that they're going to use for that?

 They're not going to say there was no insurrection or there was an insurrection.